 Trademarks vs. Patents: What’s the Difference?

-Let’s start with the obvious: trademarks and patents share similar features.
-They are both considered intellectual property, in that the exclusive rights of ownership and use is tied to whoever registers them first.
-But beyond this, trademarks and patents are actually different, and the following is a rundown of how.
+Trademarks and patents share some similar features, such as both being considered intellectual property.
+With both of them, the exclusive rights of ownership and use are tied to whoever registers them first.
+But beyond this, trademarks and patents are quite different.
+Let’s find out more.

 Trademarks vs. Patents